 Cataract surgery is a safe, effective way to get your vision back after cataracts have developed on one or both of your eyes.
+Cataract removal surgery is typically recommended if vision loss is keeping you from your normal activity.
+During cataract surgery, your cloudy natural lens is removed and replaced with a clear artificial lens called an intraocular lens.
 The surgery is generally performed on an outpatient basis and usually takes less than 20 minutes — although you should plan on spending about two-and-a-half hours altogether in your eye doctor’s office.
-The surgery doesn’t involve an extensive recovery time, but because every patient is different, it takes some longer than others.
+The surgery doesn’t involve an extensive recovery time, but because every patient is different, the healing process takes some longer than others.
 Here’s what you need to know about recovering from cataract eye surgery:

 Immediately After Your Procedure

 A local anesthesia will be administered to numb the eye area prior to the surgery, and your cataract surgeon may also provide you with medication to help you relax during the cataract procedure.
 Because of this, you may feel a little groggy afterward, so you’ll probably be asked to wait in a recovery area.
 Most patients are ready to leave from anywhere between 30 minutes to an hour.
 However, you should make sure to line up a ride home.

 Although your eyes won’t be in pain, you may experience a temporary increase in light sensitivity and blurred vision, you may still be groggy.
 It may take some time for your eyes to adjust after you remove your protective shield before you have clear vision.
 This adaptation period is a totally normal part of the recovery process.
 There is typically a follow-up appointment with your eye doctor the next day to make sure there are not any complications with your procedure.